todorescu-diana/network-scanner/README.md

                                   discovery probe.
 DEFAULT: 1 --h_timeout INTEGER             Time in seconds to wait for response to host discovery probe being sent.
+DEFAULT: 1 --h_skip / --no-h_skip          Skip host discovery.
+Treat all hosts as online and do port scan.
+DEFAULT: --no- h_skip
-DEFAULT: 1 --proto TEXT                    Protocol to use for port scanning; Options:
+  --proto TEXT                    Protocol to use for port
+                                  scanning; Options:
                                   tcp-syn / tcp-connect /